-Criminal psychologist Cameron Grainger (Rhona Mitra) is the go to woman that the Detroit police force call when they have a hostage negotiation situation going on.
-But when after having talked out a robber in a corner store only for him to be killed by one of the force's sharp shooters she calls it a day not only from being a negotiator but also as a criminology professor.
-But that all changes when she receives the call as this time her sister, Darcy (Erika Rosenbaum) has been taken hostage at the bank where she works and those who are in control are demanding for Cameron to be the negotiator.
+Cameron Grainger (Rhona Mitra - Reuniting the Rubins), a criminal psychologist, is the go to woman that the Detroit police force call when they have a hostage negotiation situation going on.
+But when having talked out a robber in a corner store he still gets killed by one of the force's sharp shooters she calls it a day, not only from being a negotiator but also as a criminology professor.
+That all changes when she receives the call as this time her own sister, Darcy (Erika Rosenbaum), has been taken hostage at the bank where she works and those who are in control are demanding for Cameron to be the negotiator.

 "Crisis Point" is one of those movies which makes you think; surely it can't be that obvious?
 What I am on about is after the opening scenes which sees a young man gunned down in a situation which Cameron is negotiating we see a man clenching his fists as he watches the coverage on TV.
 This is followed up by scenes of someone not only stalking Cameron but also her sister Darcy, so you think okay someone's out for revenge.
 But then we get this bank robbery where Darcy works and it throws you a bit of a curve ball as it seems like it is unrelated and it just happens that these two robbers end up taking Darcy as one of their hostages.
 And so I have to give "Crisis Point" some credit as it does throw you a bit of a curveball as to the plans of someone in particular when it comes to Cameron.